Introduction

 - What is the tolerance of sequencing errors?

-- Bwa-short is mainly designed for sequencing error rates below 2%.
+- Bwa-back is mainly designed for sequencing error rates below 2%.
 Although users can ask it to tolerate more errors by tuning command-line options, its performance is quickly degraded.
-Note that for Illumina reads, bwa-short may optionally trim low-quality bases from the 3'-end before alignment and thus is able to align more reads with high error rate in the tail, which is typical to Illumina data.
+Note that for Illumina reads, bwa-backtrack may optionally trim low-quality bases from the 3'-end before alignment and thus is able to align more reads with high error rate in the tail, which is typical to Illumina data.

-- BWA-SW tolerates more errors given longer reads.
-Simulation suggests that BWA-SW may work well given 3% error for a 200bp alignment, 5% for 500bp and 10% for 1000bp or longer alignment.
+- BWA-SW and BWA-MEM both tolerate more errors given longer alignment.
+Simulation suggests that they may work well given 2% error for an 100bp alignment, 3% error for a 200bp, 5% for 500bp and 10% for 1000bp or longer alignment.

 - Does BWA find chimeric reads?

-- Yes, the BWA-SW component is able to find chimera.
+- Yes, both BWA-SW and BWA-MEM are able to find chimera.
 BWA usually reports one alignment for each read but may output two or more alignments if the read/contig is a chimera.

 - Does BWA call SNPs like MAQ?